gluehbirnenkopf/gradle-jib/README.md

 As there are sensitive information like username + password, please configure them in your local user `~/.gradle/gradle.properties`.

 All other actions can be taken from the official [Gradle JIB docs](https://github.com/GoogleContainerTools/jib/tree/master/jib-gradle-plugin).

+## optional Continuous Integration with Jenkins
+This repository also includes a Jenkinsfile which can be executed on a Jenkins@Kubernetes.
+[Jenkins-helm](https://github.com/gluehbirnenkopf/jenkins-helm) is prepared for this and can be setup with a one-liner.